 Raise your hand if you’ve searched a former partner, enemy, or potential suitor’s social media profile or feed.
 Admit it.
 We’ve all been guilty of internet creeping.

 Most of us like to get to know other people.
-But for some, internet creeping can become something more sinister: stalking
+But for some, internet creeping can become something more sinister: stalking.

 “Stalking is different from being nosy about someone.
-It is unwanted attention that occurs repeatedly, causes fear and puts someone’s safety at risk.
+It is unwanted contact or attention that occurs repeatedly, causes fear and puts someone’s safety at risk.
 It’s not a one-time event,” said Tyler Vestal, MD, a psychiatrist with Banner Health in Glendale, AZ.
 “It’s dangerous because stalking can lead to physical danger, abuse and violence.”

 Stalking affects millions of people in the U.S., about 1 in 3 women and 1 in 6 men in their lifetimes.
 Most victims know their stalkers, either current or former intimate partners, former friends, coworkers or roommates, or someone they have maybe met before.
 However, there are instances of stalking from strangers as well.